 I would recommend getting to the buffet early for the widest ranges of food, plus the freshest!

 There are a variety of breads, croissants, cereals and fruit on offer alongside hot dishes such as sausages, bacon and pancakes.
 There’s also freshly sliced meat and a station for made to order eggs and omelettes.
 Drinks include a few different juices, milk, coffee, tea and Milo.

-Dinner as I said is served from the menu and we dined in the restaurant twice during our stay, so here’s a little taster of what we tried!
+Dinner as I said is served from the menu and we dined in the restaurant twice during our stay, and these were the dishes that I enjoyed the most.

 Asparagus and jamón with a parmesan gratin.

 Risotto with duck, pecans and sauco sauce.

 The main dishes all tasted extremely delicious (especially the duck risotto which was beautiful) but there were only a few desserts on offer.
 We tried a pecan one, seeing as pecans are an Ica specialty, which was nice but nothing mind blowing.
 Service was a little low on our first night, and by that I mean that we were the only table in the restaurant and no one seemed to come and check on us even when we called out.
 However, the next night we had no problems at all!